DavidBarbera/ToolsAndMiddleware/Readme.md

 ![alt text](https://github.com/DavidBarbera/ToolsAndMiddleware/blob/master/FBX_Web/report/Examples.png "Some examples")

 ###The Program
 The final version of the program uses Python Bindings to extract information about the polygons in each mesh for an .fbx file.
-This approach offears the possiblity to render the resulting information using the *"polygon points"*-feature of the SVG format, allowing a one-to-one translation from on format to the other and resulting in a nicer display than other approaches tried previously.
+This approach offers the possiblity to render the resulting information using the *"polygon points"*-feature of the SVG format, allowing a one-to-one translation from on format to the other and resulting in a nicer display than other approaches tried previously.

 The code responsible for the extraction of polygons is the following:
 ```python